Debunking 9 Student Privacy Concerns Around Online Monitoring Systems

 Get a Student Safety Audit

-Many companies have come under scrutiny for their invasive data collection policies.
-Understandably, it’s scary to think that any app or service you use collects your data indefinitely.
-This isn’t the case with online monitoring software, which needs to adhere to the aforementioned federal laws regarding the protection of student data.
+Many companies have been scrutinized for their invasive data collection policies.
+Understandably, it's scary to think that any app or service you use collects your data indefinitely.

-EdTech solutions only flag instances considered risky by a combination of advanced AI-aided technology and human moderators.
-Many monitoring tools are sophisticated enough to understand the difference between creative expression and harmful online activity.
+Student threat detection software should only flag online activity considered risky by a combination of advanced AI-aided solutions and human moderators.
+Many monitoring tools are sophisticated enough to distinguish between creative expression and harmful online activity.

-For example, if a middle school student is researching the negative effects of drugs for a term paper, that student would not be flagged.
-Issues that are prematurely flagged for non-risky behavior are referred to as “false positives.”
+For example, if a middle school student is researching the adverse effects of drugs for a term paper, that student would not be flagged.
+Issues that are prematurely flagged for non-risky behavior are called "false positives."

-“With other solutions we have had to be on top of the alerts so we don’t miss anything,” says Lenny Libitz, Chief Technology Officer at South Bound School District, NJ.
-“That means going through tons of false positives.
-Linewize Monitor has allowed us to step back a little.”
+"With other solutions we have had to be on top of the alerts so we don't miss anything," says Lenny Libitz, CTO at South Bound School District, NJ.
+"That means going through tons of false positives.
+Linewize Monitor has allowed us to step back a little."

 6) Teachers analyze student monitoring data often.

-Classroom management software, like Linewize’s Classwize, allows teachers to conduct and manage technology-aided classroom sessions with greater ease and control; they can use the classroom management tools to ensure students are engaged, free from distractions, and on track with the lesson plan.
+Classroom management software like Classwize allows K-12 teachers to conduct and manage technology-aided classroom sessions with greater ease and control.
+Educators can use the tools to view students' screens to ensure they are engaged, free from distractions, and on track with the lesson plan in the classroom.

-Monitoring, on the other hand, keeps a watchful eye on potential risks without classroom interference.
-Therefore, in the vast majority of cases, teachers never have to interact with data collected from monitoring tools beyond vetted and flagged activity.
+Monitoring, on the other hand, monitors potential risks without classroom interference.
+Therefore, in most cases, teachers never have to interact with data collected from monitoring tools beyond vetted and flagged student activity.

-While no one can speak for every school, it goes without saying that no faculty member should weaponize data in an effort to control student behavior.
-Unfortunately, rumors of this behavior have led many people to consider this type of dictation as the rule and not the exception.
+While no one can speak for every school, it goes without saying that no faculty member should weaponize data to control student behavior.
+Unfortunately, rumors of this behavior have led many people to consider this type of dictation the rule rather than the exception.

-Schools should work with their community to relay information about how their monitoring technologies works, what it’s used for, what data is collected, and how long data is stored.
-Building transparency around monitoring tools can cultivate a community of shared values and goals.
+School administrators and staff should work with their community to relay information about how their student threat detection platforms work, what they're used for, what data is collected, and how long data is stored.
+Building transparency around monitoring tools can cultivate a community of shared values and goals for protecting student well-being.

-There is a widely circulated misconception that monitoring tools “spy” on students, with some myths claiming monitoring tech has the ability to activate a student’s webcam.
-This couldn’t be further from the truth; even when students are in remote school classes with cameras turned on, online student monitoring technology cannot access the device’s camera or microphone.
+There is a widely circulated misconception that monitoring tools "spy" on students.
+Some myths claim monitoring tech can activate a student's webcam.
+This couldn't be further from the truth; even when students are in remote school classes or using a personal device with cameras turned on, online student monitoring technology cannot access the device's camera or microphone.

-9) Monitoring technology is primarily used to identify students at risk of self-harm.
+9) Monitoring technology is used to detect self-harm risks only

-Online monitoring technology has been closely associated with the term “self-harm prevention.”
-However, there are many use cases for monitoring technology; the ability to identify potential self-harm risks amongst the student population is just one of them.
+Online monitoring tools have been closely associated with the term "self-harm prevention."
+However, there are many use cases for monitoring; the ability to identify potential student mental health concerns and self-harm risks is just one of them.

-Monitoring tools like Linewize Monitor detect risks across seven key categories, including violence, bullying, suicide, drugs, abuse, extremism, and oversharing.
+Monitoring tools like Linewize Monitor detect student safety risks across seven key categories, including violence, bullying, suicide, drugs, abuse, extremism, and oversharing.

 Try Monitor at no cost for 30 days